-It was long thought they had become instinct, until one crawled out of the lake a few years ago.
+It was long thought they had become instinct until one crawled out of the lake a few years ago.

-The Hoan Kiem Lake is very popular among Hanoians as a gathering place for families, nature lovers and hang outs.
+The Hoan Kiem Lake is very popular among Hanoians as a gathering place for families, nature lovers, and hangouts.

-Visit The Ngoc Son Pagoda
+6) Visit the Ngoc Son Pagoda

-The island on which the pagoda is built is known as Jade Island and is accessible by the famous Rising Sun Bridge.
-Bridge is built out of wood, colored red in a classical Vietnamese fashion.
+The island on which the pagoda is built is known as Jade Island and is accessible by the famous Rising Sun Bridge at the edge of the French Quarter.

 - Price: 30,000 VND

-Go Shopping At Dong Xuan Market
+7) Go Shopping at Dong Xuan Market

 Whatever you’re looking for whether it’d be some fresh local produce, souvenirs or in need of a laptop – chances are some vendor tucked away has it.

-You will be able to find handbags, fabrics, handicrafts all of which being sold at wholesale prices!
+You will be able to find handbags, fabrics, handicrafts all of which is being sold at wholesale prices!

-Catch A Show At The Opera House
+8) Catch a Show at the Opera House

 The Hanoi Opera House follows the European style quite clearly.
 It has Italian marble floors, ceilings decorated with French murals and copper chandeliers.

-It is regarded as one of the most famous architectural and cultural landmarks in Hanoi.
+The Hanoi Opera House is regarded as one of the most famous architectural and cultural landmarks in Hanoi.

-- Price Range: 100,000 VND – 500,000 VND
+- Price Range: from 300,000 VND

-Don’t Miss The Vietnamese Woman’s Museum
+9) Don’t Miss the Vietnamese Woman’s Museum

 The museum is run by the Women’s Union of Vietnam.